Key Breed Facts

 Aussies need to know who is the alpha dog in a household because if they don't know their place in the "pack", they will quickly show the more dominant side to their nature and become wilful, unruly and hard to manage.

-The Aussie is known to be very good around children of all ages although it is always better to keep an eye on any interaction between dogs and children.
+The Aussie is known to be very good around children of all ages and seem to have a real affinity with them.
+However, it is always better to keep an eye on any interaction between dogs and children to make sure things stay calm and that nobody gets too excited which is more likely to the kids than the dog.
 As such any playtime needs to be supervised by an adult at all times to make sure things don't get too boisterous.

 As previously mentioned, these little terriers need to be well socialised and introduced to as many animals as possible from a young age in which case they accept being around them.
-However, when introducing an Aussie to any new animal, it pays to do this carefully because their instinct to chase smaller animals remains strong even in a home environment.
+However, Aussies are known to get on well with cats they have grown up with and this applies to other pets too.

 For further advice please read our article on Keeping Children Safe around Dogs.